-7.1.4.7 Solution #1.7: Roaming Charging Profile configured in VPLMN for 5G data connectivity charging
+7.1.4.7 Solution #1.7: Roaming charging trigger preconfigured in VPLMN based on negotiation with HPLMN

 7.1.4.7.1 General

-A possible solution for key issues #1b covering requirement REQ-CH_VMNO-05, Roaming Charging Profile negotiation for 5G data connectivity charging provided to the visited MNO by the home MNO.
+A possible solution for key issue #1g covering requirements REQ-CH_VMNO-05 and REQ-CH_VMNO-08, using preconfigured roaming charging triggers.

-Editor’s Note: A solution using configuration of the triggers for the interaction with the H-CHF in other NFs (i.e., AMF and SMSF) even if there is no roaming charging profile for these NFs is FFS.

 7.1.4.7.2 Reference architecture

-The reference architecture would be the same as in solution #1.1 clause 7.1.4.1.
+The reference architecture would be the same as in clauses7.1.4.1.2, 7.1.4.2.2, and 7.1.4.5.2.

 7.1.4.7.3 Message flows

-The negotiation of how the roaming charging profile should be configured is done as part of the roaming agreement between the VPLMN and HPLMN outside the scope of 3GPP SA5.
+The negotiation of how the charging triggers should be configured is done as part of the roaming agreement between the VPLMN and HPLMN outside the scope of 3GPP SA5.

-The negotiated roaming charging profile is then configured in the V-CHF or V-SMF, this configured roaming charging profile could be specific to the HPLMN of the UE.
-In this case the roaming charging profile is only exchanged between the V-SMF and V-CHF.
+The negotiated roaming charging triggers are configured in the VPLMN’s V-CHF, V-SMF, AMF, and SMSF.
+These preconfigured charging triggers could be specific to the HPLMN of the UE.
+In SMF case the roaming charging triggers would only be exchanged between the V-SMF and V-CHF.